Volunteer with Catholic Charities

 I am a student in need of service hours.
 May I volunteer?

 Yes.
-If you’re under 18 years old, you will need to complete the Parental Consent Form in addition to the volunteer background check forms.
-Forms will be available after you apply.
+Students are welcome to volunteer.
+If you are under 18 years old, your parent or legal guardian must complete a Parental Consent Form, and you must also complete the required volunteer background check forms.
+All forms will be available after you apply.

 I have court-ordered service hours.
 May I volunteer?

-No, we unfortunately do not offer court-ordered service hour opportunities.
-This includes misdemeanors, felonies and those who have chosen to serve community service in lieu of paying a fine.
+No, Catholic Charities of Wichita does not offer court-ordered service hour opportunities, including those related to misdemeanors, felonies, or community service in lieu of paying a fine.

 May I bring a child with me to volunteer?